kizyma/parser_work_projects/README.md

 -empty ticket validation (previously crashed, when it could not find clients email - all tickets up to 16000 are like that, 251761 is like that as well)

--validation before downloading the file (it checkts whether it is msinfo32, it excludes the non-english versions of the file TO DO:
+-validation before downloading the file (it checks whether it is msinfo32, it excludes the non-english versions of the file TO DO:
 Add validation for the new languages
 ----------------------------------